-From glucose, the team also produces bioethanol at 19 degrees in two days, a result also considered very powerful.
-"And we have not yet reached the limits performance," recalls Xavier Cameleyre, research engineer at Insa.
+From glucose, the team also produces bioethanol 19 degrees in two days, a result deemed too high performance.
+"And we have not yet reached the limits performance," says Xavier Cameleyre, research engineer at INSA.

 The French bioethanol, derived mainly from beet and wheat, and biodiesel oilseed extract and marketed under the name of diester, respectively are used as fuel additives for gasoline and diesel engines.